Children are not private projects.

 Because children become members of the shared world, other adults have responsibilities too.
 Extended family, neighbors, teachers, coaches, mentors, employers, religious communities, civic groups, and institutions all influence formation.
 The question is how to carry that influence without violating proper boundaries.

 Public responsibility does not mean meddling in every parental decision.
 It means refusing indifference where children are harmed, neglected, exploited, or abandoned.
 It means offering support before crisis, not only judgment after failure.
-It means creating spaces where children encounter trustworthy adults, meaningful work, intergenerational contact, safe challenge, and moral expectations that are not merely slogans.
+It means creating spaces where children encounter trustworthy adults, useful work, intergenerational contact, safe challenge, and moral expectations that are not merely slogans.

 A society that treats children as either parental property or state property has already lost the thread.
 Children are persons.
 They belong first to themselves as human beings, then to their families in care and responsibility, and then to the wider community in concern and obligation.